Why microcontrollers matter for

 Introduction

 Modern AI development defaults to a GPU-first mental model: train on clusters, validate on workstations, and deploy on an embedded module that “looks like a small server.”
 That default is understandable.
-It compresses development time, hides inefficiencies under abundant compute, and allows teams to iterate on perception and planning without staring at a power rail schematic.
+It compresses development time, hides inefficiencies under abundant compute, and lets teams iterate on perception and planning without staring at a power rail schematic.

 Key arguments